walterhiggins/ScriptCraft/docs/API-Reference.md

 A drone can be used to copy and paste areas of the game world.

+#### Deprecated
+As of January 10 2015 the copy-paste functions in Drone are no longer supported.
+Copy/Paste is:

+1. Difficult to do correctly in a way which works for both Minecraft 1.7 and 1.8 due to how blocks changed in 1.8
+2. Not aligned with the purpose of ScriptCraft's Drone module which is to provide a simple set of functions for scripting and in-game building.

 ### Drone.copy() method

 Copies an area so it can be pasted elsewhere.
 The name can be used for